 - During the Preliminary Course students can change to Mathematics Standard 2 after the Term 2 assessment or at the end of the course assessment (term 3). - During the HSC course students can change to Mathematics Standard 2 after either the Term 1 assessment (End of Term 4 post Preliminary) or the Half Yearly Examination.
 After this no changes of courses will be permitted. - ♦ All students who move must complete a "Student Subject Change Form" from G Block Office.
-This is required for Year 11 and Year 12 students. - All students moving into Mathematics Standard will be interviewed by the Head Teacher on the requirements of the course that need to be caught up on, including assessment. - requirements of the course and by the teacher of General Mathematics 2 regarding the work that they need to catch up on and to discuss requirements for assessment tasks.
+This is required for Year 11 and Year 12 students. - All students moving into Mathematics Standard will be interviewed by the Head Teacher on the requirements of the course, regarding the work that they need to catch up on and to discuss requirements for assessment tasks.